Understanding your relationship with Goldsmiths ("the student contract").

 Important parts of your offer

-if we become aware that you do not meet the English language requirements, either for admission to Goldsmiths or for a student visa application;
+if we become aware that you do not meet the English language requirements, either for admission to Goldsmiths or for a student visa application as applicable

-Your offer letter explains that your enrolment with us involves you showing your identity and visa documents.
+Your offer letter explains that your enrolment with us involves you showing your identity and visa documents if applicable.
 Goldsmiths is legally required to check that you have the right to live and study in the UK before confirming your enrolment.
-If you are unable to present a suitable visa to study with us, your offer could be withdrawn or deferred.
+If you are unable to present a suitable visa to study with us as applicable, your offer could be withdrawn or deferred.

 Important information about the delivery of 'educational services'